BMJ 03 January 2008Cite this as: BMJ 2008;336:48

 I was slightly taken aback, but didn’t want any misunderstanding, so I explained carefully that I was just the ordinary doctor; to be a f***ing doctor required a further qualification, many years of arduous postgraduate study at Cambridge University culminating in a demanding final examination in which the most critical element was, for obvious reasons, the oral, after which you were awarded a magnificent diploma and a jar of anti-fungal foot cream.

-Patient confidentiality forbids me describing the consultation which followed; suffice to say it was short and concluded with a prescription for antibiotics, just to show How Much I Care.
+The consultation was short and concluded with a prescription for antibiotics, just to show How Much I Care.

 Global warming or not, some things never change.